QuanEstimation/QuanEstimation/docs/guide/guide_Mopt.md

         s = np.random.random(dim**2)
         measurement0 = [s]
         ```
-    In this algorithm, the length of `measurement0` should be less than or equal to `particle_num`.
+    In this algorithm, the length of `measurement0` should be less than or equal to `p_num`.
 === "Julia"
     ``` jl
     alg = PSO(p_num=10, ini_particle=missing, max_episode=[1000,100],